 Games – Of course, I always include games because it’s just so easy to add a stack of flashcards to any game and make it educational!
 Use an easy to play board game where students need to pick up a card on their turn and add a task like reading the word aloud and sorting it, or asking another player to spell it, or even something as simple as having them air write the word after reading it aloud.
-Or print off a teacher-made game from Teacher Pay Teachers like the ones I have pictured below from my Long E Activities set.
+Or print off a teacher-made game from my Long E Activities set.

 Constant Review – Remember to keep these spelling patterns in constant review after they are learned, so they are not forgotten.
 Using a sound wall or phonogram drills are great ways to do this without it taking up a lot of time.

 Check out my Long E Word Work Worksheets & Activities resource in my TPT store for ready to use long e activities, reference sheets and posters, and printable worksheets.

 Want to remember this?
 Save How To Teach Long E Words to your favorite Pinterest board!